AB4M/IDS706/README.md

 - Intercept ≈ 34.54
 - Slope ≈ 0.0352
 - R² ≈ 0.854 → strong linear relationship.
 - Visualization: A clear upward trend between SPX and GLD, with fitted regression line.
+This is a clear sign that the movement of SPX and GLD are identical.
+So it may be good practice to buy and sell gold according to the movement of SPX.
+Or it may be good practice to buy and sell stock according to the movement of gold price.
 <img width="690" height="490" alt="image" src="https://github.com/user-attachments/assets/ca0749cd-88b3-4db5-9c76-052cc356a84e" />